k2052/words.k2052.me/source/posts/2014-01-13-duckdotmd.md

 > Then we return a token and a new state
 > To iterate one char we need to call peek()

-You squeeze it and it squeaks to acknowledge it has understood what you've said so far.
+You squeeze it and it squeaks to acknowledge it has understood what you have said so far.

 > We check the string (from the stream) against Regexes here.
 > If it matches any of them then we eat (parse) the rest of the string